Test in production without watermarks.

 Dim frame = Frame.FromRecords(data)

-' Convert the data frame to HTML table
+' Convert the data frame to an HTML table format

 Dim htmlTable = "<table border='1' cellpadding='5' cellspacing='0'><thead><tr><th>Name</th><th>Age</th><th>City</th></tr></thead><tbody>" & String.Join("", frame.Rows.Select(Function(row) $"<tr><td>{row.Value.GetAs(Of String)("Name")}</td><td>{row.Value.GetAs(Of Integer)("Age")}</td><td>{row.Value.GetAs(Of String)("City")}</td></tr>")) & "</tbody></table>"